gledsoncruz/test-kaffa/README.md

 }
 ```

-The exercise is inside the clock_api folder and deploy and is running on heroku to view the output:
+The code exercise is inside the clock_api folder and deploy and is running on heroku to view the output:

 https://api-test-kaffa.herokuapp.com/date/now